 There is a reason it is the most visited state park in Washington.
 With stunning views of the surrounding islands, rugged cliffs, old-growth forests, and more, you will be in awe of your surroundings while in the park.

 The park is partly located on Whidbey Island.
-The other part of the park is on Fidalgo Island, and Deception Pass Bridge connects them.
+The other part of the park is on Fidalgo Island, and the Deception Pass Bridge connects them.

 Things to do in Deception Pass